 Schedule 1: DEFINITIONS AND INTERPRETATION

 1. The following capitalised terms when used in the Agreement shall have the following meanings:

 Additional Terms – Any further terms and conditions specific to a particular Investment to which an Investor agrees.

 Affiliate - An undertaking in the same Group as WahedX.

-Applicable Law - Any law, statute, ordinance, rule, regulation, order or determination of any governmental or regulatory authority or any requirement of any official body (including any taxation authority) which is binding on us including the Financial Services and Markets Act 2000 (“FSMA”), MiFID and the Handbook of Rules and Guidance of the Financial Conduct Authority (“FCA Rules”).
+Applicable Law - Any law, statute, ordinance, rule, regulation, order or determination of any governmental or regulatory authority or any requirement of any official body (including any taxation authority) which is binding on us, including FSMA and the FCA Rules.

 Business Day - Any day which is not a weekend or a public holiday in the UK.